Consensys/smashing-smart-contracts-workshop/README.md

 ## Workshop Content and Exercises

-### Level 1: Accidentally Killin'
+### Level 1: Capturing the Ether

-In the first example we'll focus on killing smart contracts as well as stealing Ether from them.
+In the first example we'll focus on killing smart contracts as well as draining Ether from them.
 Here are a few hints:

 ```
 $ myth analyze <codefile.sol>